 Food security is a concern for many post-secondary students.
 In fact, research shows that 40 per cent of students are struggling.
 After bills are paid, there is often little money left for nutritious food.
 These students will often turn to cheap, unhealthy food and must cope with the physical and mental effects of hunger, taking away from their focus in the classroom.

-With your gift to The Student Food Security Program, you can help increase resources for these programs.
+With your gift to The Student Food Security Program, you can help increase resources for these on-campus programs.
 You’ll help us stock the shelves of the Food Bank and provide food to more students visiting the Loaded Ladle, ensuring they have access to healthy food when they need it most.
 Your support will have an incredible impact, helping to fuel their focus and success in the classroom.

 Thank you in advance for your support!